Unix Sed Tutorial: Append, Insert, Replace, and Count File Lines

 Replace Lines Using Sed Command

-“c” command in sed used to replace every line matches with the pattern or ranges with the new given line.
+“c” command in sed is used to replace every line matches with the pattern or ranges with the new given line.

 Syntax: